 Since night guards are normally made from a hard, durable, heat-cured plastic, it is understandable that patients will have questions about the chemicals used.
 This blog post will help answer some of these questions.

 Chronic teeth grinding and clenching is a problem for many dental patients and is well known for causing significant damage to teeth.
 However, it can be treated by providing patients with a custom-made dental night guard.
-In recent years people have become much more concerned about the use of potentially harmful chemicals in plastic products and bisphenol A (BPA) is a prime example.
-Other concerns have been raised over the use of phthalates and methyl methacrylate (MMA).
+In recent years people have become much more concerned about potentially harmful chemicals in plastic products, and bisphenol A (BPA) is a prime example.
+Other concerns have been raised over phthalates and methyl methacrylate (MMA) use.

 Soft Night Guards

-Soft, flexible night guards are made from ethylene vinyl acetate (EVA) which is considered to be safe.
+Soft, flexible night guards are made from ethylene-vinyl acetate (EVA), which is considered safe.
 This material can also be used to line hybrid night guards.

 Hard Night Guards - Methyl Methacrylate

-If you are at all concerned about the chemicals used in the production of night guards, your dental laboratory should be able to tell you exactly what is in any given material.
+If you are concerned about the chemicals used in the production of night guards, your dental laboratory should be able to tell you precisely what is in any given material.